Republic of Moldova

 Local authorities shall, within the limits of the law, have full discretion to exercise their initiative with regard to any matter which is not excluded from their competence nor assigned to any other authority.

-According to the information collected by the delegation, Moldovan local authorities do not enjoy full discretion to exercise their initiative “with regard to any matter which is not excluded from their competence nor assigned to any other authority”.
-Local authorities are supposed to act strictly within the domains and spheres where the law has attributed competences to them.
-Furthermore, the lack of operational capacity of most Moldovan local authorities prevents them from exercising new or innovative actions outside the circle of competences identified in the law.
+According to the information collected by the delegation, the situation has not changed, and Moldovan local authorities do not enjoy full discretion to exercise their initiative “with regard to any matter which is not excluded from their competence nor assigned to any other authority”.
+Local authorities are supposed to act strictly within the domains and spheres where the law has attributed competence to them.
+As it was stated after the 2018 monitoring visit, the lack of operational capacity of most Moldovan local authorities still prevents them from exercising new or innovative actions outside the circle of competences identified in the law.

 Article 4.3